nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Deep Learning (DL) is a type of machine learning that enables computer systems to improve with experience and data.
 Deep learning is a subfield of machine learning.

+Deep learning uses layers to progressively extract features from the raw input.
+For example, in image processing, lower layers may identify edges, while higher layers may identify the concepts relevant to a human such as digits or letters or faces.

+Deep learning models can achieve excellent accuracy, sometimes exceeding human-level performance.
+Most deep learning methods use neural network architectures, which is why deep learning models are often referred to as deep neural networks.

 The figure below positions Deep Learning(DL) in the spectrum of AI and ML.